tensorflow/java/README.md

   * High-level APIs built on top of the core libraries to simplify neural network training and inference using TensorFlow.

-* `tensorflow-tools`
+* `ndarray`
-  * Utility libraries that do not depend on the TensorFlow runtime but are useful for machine learning purposes.
+  * Generic utility library for n-dimensional data I/O operations.
+It is used by TensorFlow without depending on it, making its usage eligible to any type of projects, using TensorFlow or not.

 ## Building Sources